Why The First 5 Years of Child Development Are So Important

 Helping Children Reach Their Physical Milestones

 Overall, the progression of physical development during early childhood is an amazing thing to observe – and parents have a front-row seat!
 One of the very best ways that family can help promote child development is to simply create a supportive and encouraging environment.
 For babies, this means giving little ones plenty of room to roll, crawl, and play, as well as plenty of safe objects nearby to practice grasping, grabbing, shaking, and placing in their mouth.

 In toddlerhood, large motor skills can be developed when parents provide plenty of opportunities for young kids to practice their newly emerging abilities through physical activity.
-Giving them the space, time, and resources they need to kick, climb, run, jump, and balance are especially important in fostering a child’s growth and promoting healthy development.
-Parents can help their kids develop their fine-motor skills in much the same way.
+Giving them the space, time, and resources they need to kick, climb, run, jump, and balance is especially important in fostering a child’s growth and promoting healthy development.
+Parents can help their kids develop their fine motor skills in much the same way.
 Providing them with play experiences that involve putting together puzzles, drawing, cutting with safety scissors, or stringing beads will help young children build better fine motor movements and improve their hand-eye coordination.
-Remember, all kids truly need for early years child development is a safe space to explore the world around them, and a caring adult to help them along the way!
+Remember, all kids truly need in the early years of their development is a safe space to explore the world around them, and a caring adult to help them along the way!

 Cognitive Development and Learning in a Child’s First Five Years

 Data compiled by the Rauch Foundation found that 85 percent of a person’s brain is developed by the time they are five years old!
-As a result, the first five years of life are critical to healthy early childhood development.
-As with physical development, cognitive milestones represent important steps forward in a child’s development.
+As a result, these first years of life are critical to healthy early childhood development.
+As with physical development, cognitive, social, and emotional milestones represent important steps forward in a child’s development.
 Here are some common, cognitive milestones that are reached between ages zero to five: